collab-community/Leetcode-problem/README.md

 # Leetcode Problem Solution
 This repository is to maintain consistency and also help geeks to solve the problems at which they are stuck.

+# What is Leetcode ?
+It is a platform to help you enhance your skills, expand your knowledge and prepare for technical interviews.
+It is a place that has lots of questions of varying levels and features of filtering through various topics and much more.

 # Language used
 You can use any kind of language, but it should be clean and properly coded without errors.